State Department: WH gift records for Trump, Pence missing - NewsBreak

 State Department: WH gift records for Trump, Pence missing

-WASHINGTON — (AP) — The State Department says it is unable to compile a complete and accurate accounting of gifts presented to former President Donald Trump and other U.S. officials by foreign governments during Trump's final year in office, citing missing data from the White House.
+The State Department says it is unable to compile a complete and accurate accounting of gifts presented to former President Donald Trump and other U.S. officials by foreign governments during Trump's final year in office, citing missing data from the White House .

 In a report to be published in the Federal Register next week, the department says the Executive Office of the President did not submit information about gifts received by Trump and his family from foreign leaders in 2020.
 It also says the General Services Administration didn’t submit information about gifts given to former Vice President Mike Pence and White House staffers that year.